 - Integration of the new parts into the old system will vary from version to version (there had been quite a few stock wiring versions).
-But some points are always same here: - connect the black/white wire formerly running from main switch and stop switch to old CDI to the blue wire of the new ignition coil.
-This is to turn on/stop ignition as before.
+But some points are always same here: - connect the red/white wire formerly running from main switch to stock ignition coils to the black on pin 85 of the PD relay

-- connect the red wire from the new regulator (plus 12v) to the red running from the fuse box formerly to the stock regulator - connect the brown wire from the new regulator (ground) to the terminal with the black wire where the stock regulator was connected with black - the pink wire arriving at the terminal for the old regulator remains unused. unused. this is correct. - the 3 white to the stock regulator from the stock alternator can be removed or left insulated free - the wiring of the between the VAPE parts is explained below
+- connect the red wire from the new regulator (plus 12v) to the red running from the fuse box formerly to the stock regulator - connect the brown wire from the new regulator (ground) to the black running from battery minus to formerly to the stock regulator - the 3 white to the stock regulator from the stock alternator can be removed or left insulated free - the wiring of the between the Vape parts is explained below

-Connect the parts as shown in wiring diagram 72xk102
+Connect the parts as shown in the respective wiring diagram!
+Use the wiring diagram 8002010 or 8002011:

-- To facilitate wire exit through the often small openings in the engine casing, the plastic plug of the generator's wiring that leads to the ignition coil have not been put onto the wire terminal.
+- The choice of connection depends on the presence of the battery on the motorcycle. - 8002010 with battery; 8002011 without battery - To facilitate wire exit through the often small openings in the engine casing, the plastic plug of the generator's wiring that leads to the advance unit have not been put onto the wire terminal.
 You should place the plug there only once all has been properly installed on the engine side.

-- Look for the ignition coil with its female plug and the three wires (red, yellow and white).
+- Look for the advance unit with its female plug and the three wires (red, yellow and white).

 - Put the provided 4-position plug housing onto this plug and insert the three wires (red, yellow and white) from the generator.
 Make sure that the terminals engage securely in the housing and that you connect:

 - red to red

 - yellow to yellow

 - white to white